MikunsHub/powersync/architecture.md

 1. **Basic Metrics**: The MQTT client incorporates basic monitoring by tracking the number of messages processed.
 This metric provides insight into the message processing rate.

-2. **Alerts via Email**: The MQTT client is equipped to send email alerts when certain thresholds are met.
-For example, an alert can be triggered if the number of processed messages exceeds a predetermined limit.

 ## Workflow